In this three-part series on using Microsoft Teams for remote project management, we’ve covered files, notifications, video meetings, and more.

 Together, BrightWork 365 and Microsoft Teams bring context to your project, helping your team to focus on high-value activities and drive innovation.

-Book your custom demo of BrightWork 365 and see how your teams can plan, manage, and deliver projects on time with Microsoft 365.
+Watch this video demo of BrightWork 365 and see how your teams can plan, manage, and deliver projects on time with Microsoft 365.